oupak/gpt-gen/README.md

 The repository for the code and demo of GPT-Draw, a GPT-2 model trained from scratch to generate images instead of text.

-See the [report](https://wandb.ai/bcs1/gptgen/reports/GPT-Gen-pretraining-GPT-2-for-text-to-image--Vmlldzo1MzU4NTk3) on Weights and Biases
+See the [report](https://wandb.ai/bcs1/gptgen/reports/GPT-Gen-pretraining-GPT-2-for-text-to-image--Vmlldzo1MzU4NTk3) on Weights and Biases for training and architecture details

+## Capabilities
+- Image generation
+- Image completion

+Both can be unconditioned or conditioned on text.

 ## Sample outputs
 "early morning snowy mountain peak with blue sky"